Used for the “Romsey Open”, The “Relay For Life” Cancer Fundraiser, The Presentation Day Ambrose, numerous Social Club

 Score cards and green fees’ envelopes are available at the 1st tee.

-Please be aware that volunteer workers on the course may check that Green Fees have been paid.
+Please be aware that volunteers on the course may check that Green Fees have been paid.

 NB: Club competitions and pennant events will have right of way over Green Fees players

 Hole 1 - 162 M, Par 3

 The tee, 10m x 12m, is bordered by purple and white hebe bushes.
 The fairway begins 65 metres from the tee.
 The hole is slightly downhill with the green protected; on the front right by a long narrow bunker and on the left by a grassy mound.
 There are out of bounds areas on either side of the fairway.
 A large pine tree which sat to the left of the green was struck by lightning in October 2011.
 Its subsequent removal has opened this hole up quite a deal.
 Recent plantings to the left of, and behind, the green will again see an increase in difficulty on this hole.

 Hole 2 - 313 M, Par 4